sergioferreiira/sergioferreiira/README.md

   <img src="https://img.shields.io/badge/Languages-English-dodgerblue" />
 </p>

-- 🌱 I’m currently learning with my curses and my college on Impacta
+- 🌱 I’m currently learning with curses from udemy and others and as well with my college on Impacta Faculdade

 <br>